Qawwali: Qawwali repertory

-Composition of a qawwali party
+Composition of a Qawwali party

 A group of qawwali musicians, called a party (or Humnawa in Urdu), typically consists of eight or nine men including a lead singer, one or two side singers, one or two harmoniums (which may be played by the lead singer, side singer or someone else), and percussion.
 If there is only one percussionist, he plays the tabla and dholak, usually the tabla with the dominant hand and the dholak with the other one (i.e. a left-handed percussionist would play the tabla with his left hand).
 Often there will be two percussionists, in which case one might play the tabla and the other the dholak.
 There is also a chorus of four or five men who repeat key verses, and who aid percussion by hand-clapping.

 The performers sit cross-legged on the ground in two rows — the lead singer, side singers and harmonium players in the front row, and the chorus and percussionists in the back row.

 Before the fairly recent introduction of the harmonium, qawwalis were usually accompanied by the sarangi.
 The sarangi had to be retuned between songs; the harmonium didn't, and was soon preferred.

 Women used to be excluded from traditional Muslim music, since they are traditionally prohibited from singing in the presence of men.
 These traditions have changed, however, as is evident by the popularity (and acceptance) of female singers such as Abida Parveen.
-However, qawwali has remained an exclusively male business.
-There are still no mainstream female qawwals.
-Although kafi singer Abida Parveen has increasingly incorporated qawwali techniques into her performances, she is still not considered a qawwali singer.
+However, qawwali has remained a predominantly male business and there are still not many mainstream female qawwals.